chenhuililucy/TopicModellingDissertation/README.md

 We say that the density function of ~Dir(𝛂).
 The Dirichlet distribution is given by:

 The dirichlet distribution is used because it is conjugate to the multinomial distribution and has finite dimensional sufficient statistics.

 For each topic k ∈ {1,...,K}, we draw a topic proportion βk  from  a Dirichlet Distribution Dir(𝛂). , the K-th dimensional probability vector the dirichlet distribution yields, goes into a multinomial distribution.
 P (|𝛼𝛼𝛼α) varies with alpha, when alpha is 1, the probability of each outcome is equally likely.
 As we vary the parameter alpha, we arrive at different points where the multinomial will land.

-                   Fig. Dirichlet distribution visualization on a 3-Simplex versus multinomial distributions

 The multinomial distribution is a generalization of the binomial function.
 That is, for n independent trials, each trial is placed into exactly 1 of k categories.
 The multinomial distribution models the probability of n independent trials each of which leads to a success for exactly one of k categories.